mark-at-kenzan/mkdocs-test/README.md

 * Additional formatting is provided by [Markdown Extensions](https://squidfunk.github.io/mkdocs-material/extensions/admonition/) such as Admonition, CodeHilite, and PyMdown.

-* After the site is generated, it is deployed to GitHub Pages using the `gh-deploy` command.
+* After the site is generated, it is deployed to GitHub Pages using the `mkdocs gh-deploy` command.

-To see the deployed documentation site, go to: https://mark-at-kenzan.github.io/mkdocs-test/radar/
+To see the deployed documentation site, go to: https://mark-at-kenzan.github.io/mkdocs-test/